Main Suburban railway line: Description of route

-At Strathfield, there is a grade separated junction with the Main North Line.
-Northern line trains on the suburban tracks switch onto the Main North, along with Central Coast & Newcastle Line trains on the main tracks.
+At Strathfield, there is a grade separated junction with the Main North line.
 There is also a single track link that takes freight trains from the Main North west, joining onto a goods line that runs parallel to the Main Suburban.
 At the next station, Homebush, the local tracks end.
 Generally, trains on the suburban track merge onto the main, while trains on the local either terminate or merge on the suburban track.
 The line then continues to Flemington, where there is a complex double triangle junction around Flemington Maintenance Depot, which provides access from the main tracks to the Olympic Park line and the Sydney Freight Network.
-The goods line turns into the Sydney Freight Network (also known as the Metropolitan Goods Line) here.

-A bit further down is Lidcombe, where there is another triangle junction, connecting the suburban tracks to the Main Southern railway line.
+A bit further west is Lidcombe, where there is another triangle junction, connecting the suburban tracks to the Main Southern railway line.
 Continuing down the line, there are further junctions with various yards and workshops at Auburn, including Auburn Maintenance Centre and Maintrain, and the now closed Carlingford railway line at Clyde.
 At Granville, the line ends with a triangle junction, continuing onto either the Main Western Line or the Old Main South line.

 Speed limits on the route vary between locations and tracks (main, suburban or local).
 The main generally has the highest speed limits, around 80 km/h, with some 90 or 100 km/h sections.
 The suburban and local tracks vary between 50 and 80 km/h limits.
 The limits on the suburban and local reduce to 50 km/h around bridges on curves at Newtown and Ashfield, as the bridges have their supports between the running lines, with a risk of bridge collapse if a train were to derail at high speed, similar to the Granville rail disaster.